andy25lion/RFID_relay/README.md

 # RFID_relay

-change targetCard to the desired value
+Change targetCards to enable the cards that will open the relay